Learning Behavior Specialist (LBS) 1 Practice Test

 1 / 20

-What is a key purpose of using visual supports in special education?
+What is the primary goal of professional development in special education?

 Next Question